 7.3 Control plane enhancements

-Editor’s Note: RAN2 should wait for RAN1’s input on supporting multiple beams per cell for IoT NTN.

 7.3.1 Idle mode mobility enhancements

 7.3.1.1 Tracking Area

 Problem Statement

 As outlined in 38.821 [3], satellites may provide very large cells, covering hundreds of kilometres, and consequently would lead to large tracking areas.
 In this scenario the tracking area updates (TAUs) are minimal, however the paging load could be high because it then relates to the number of devices in the tracking area.